 A: The interaction with students.
 I enjoy helping students figure out the lessons that would help them better understand their purpose in life.

 Q: What is the most difficult part of your job?

 A: Telling a student that she or he is no longer enrolled at Carroll College due to her or his actions or decisions.

 Q: What do you like best about Carroll College?

-A: The sense of community.
+A: The strong sense of community.
 The fact that faculty, staff and students genuinely care for each other.
 In addition, I respect the quality of education that our students receive from our faculty which inspires careers of leadership and service.

 Q: How is being a parent of a daughter in college given you insight on student learning?

 A: The sense of time for a college student can differ from the sense of time for a parent.
 Or the sense of time for a college administrator.
 On one hand, there can be a lack of immediacy in addressing issues or finding answers.
 On the other hand, there can be a high level of immediacy expected.